 - AUST-R (existing pathway – registered): Registration in the ARTG following full TGA assessment of safety, quality and efficacy.

-NICM is well positioned to assist with regulatory support and compliance with the new assessed listed pathway by means of:
+NICM Health Research Institute is well positioned to assist with regulatory support and compliance with the assessed listed pathway by means of:

 - Ingredient and product formulation reviews for AUST-L(A) compliance.